 SWK 665 Supervision and Staff Development (3-0-3).
 Prerequisite: Second-year graduate standing or permission of instructor.
 An examination of the purpose, functions, and theories of supervision and staff development that facilitate professional use of self.
 SWK 671 Social Work Administration (3-0-3).
-Provides students with core knowledge, skills, and values to assume leadership roles in nonprofit and public human-service agencies.
+Provides students with core knowledge, skills, and values to assume leadership roles in nonprofit and public humanservice agencies.
 Introduces students to strategic planning, organizational decision-making, supervision, fundraising, and fund management.
 Special attention is given to delivering quality services to vulnerable populations.

 SWK 672 Community Organization and Planning (3 0-3).
 Provides an overview of the concepts and philosophy of community organizing and planning in a multicultural society.
-Enhances an overall understanding of the social, political, and economic environments that shape and society.
-Enhances an overall understanding of the socia political, and economic environments that shape and structure communities and organizations affecting people.
+Enhances an overall understanding of the social, political, and economic environments that shape and structure communities and organizations affecting people.